-BTN Transcript: Episode 14-28/5/2024
+BTN Transcript: Episode 13-28/5/2024

 Hey, I'm Amelia Moseley and you're watching BTN.
-Thanks for hanging out with us again.
-Let's see what's coming up on today's show.
-We talk to young First Nations people about the future of reconciliation, find out why celebrities are being blocked and learn about the race to get astronauts to space.
+Thanks for hanging out with us.
+Here's what's coming up.
+We talk to young first nations people about the future of reconciliation, find out why celebrities are being blocked and learn about the race to get astronauts to space.